libdither/libdither/research/stack/mathematical-core.md

 - **UBI / perfusion:** newcomer drip ramps with established marginal `n_eff` (a farm of fresh accounts shares ≈ one UBI until the accounts behaviorally diverge — §4.3).
 - **Witness power** (timestamping, §5): attestations weighted by `n_eff`, so "many witnesses" means many *independent* witnesses.

 > **`n_eff` is the single security parameter of the entire stack.** Votes, aggregation quality, UBI farming, witness security, and resolver-bloc resistance are all the same number.
-"Boundary integrity," quantified.

 ### 3.2 The autoimmune dilemma — dissolved, not solved